sasquatch678/A-Painted-World/Gameplay.md/Combat.md

 **The Path of the Scout** makes movement, in both speed and range, its purview, along with honing one's perception.<br/>

 **The Path of the Manipulator** hones one's personality into a tool, they always receive help if they require it or change how they appear to others.<br/>

+Some examples of abilities you may unlock are:
+- **Diehard:** Guardian togglable Power.
+Gives a huge Fortify Health effect while draining Fatigue, and the effect automatically ends if Fatigue gets too low.
+If this happens while the Fortify effect is the only thing keeping the player alive, they can die anyways.
+- **Parry:** Duelist Touch Power.
+Casting it on an opponent in mid-attack will knock them off balance.
+- **Solid Defense:** Guardian passive ability.
+Standing still for a few seconds allows the player to dig in, making them more durable in every way.
+- **Metamagic Fire:** Warmage togglable Spell.
+Any Fire Damage effects the player casts (Traditional Spells only.
+No Powers or Scrolls) cost more Magicka, but can knock targets to the ground depending on the effect's Magnitude and the target's Agility.
+- **Arcane Turret:** Warmage togglable Spell.
+Conjures a spellcasting turret similar to those found in the plane of Oblivion, but smaller and quicker.
+It draws from the player's Magicka pool, casting a spell (chosen from any of the player's On Target ones) at any enemies who get too close.
+- **Blink:** Diviner Spell.
+Causes the caster to wink in and out of a physical state at random.
+While non-physical, the caster can't be hit.
+They will always be physical for the duration of any attacks or spells they perform themselves, however.
+- **Disorientation:** Illusionist Spell.
+Garbles the immediate memory of the target, making it hard for them to react properly in melee combat.
+Better Illusionists will recieve greater effect from this, and intelligent and adaptible targets will suffer less from it.
+- **Trapmaking:** Spy togglable Power.
+Drives a series of two-sided spikes into the ground, spaced far apart enough to be avoided by anyone who knows they're there.
+Anyone who steps into them without knowing they're there will experience sharp pain and extreme caution when moving.
+- **High Jump:** Scout passive ability.
+The player jumps significantly higher when starting from a crouching (sneaking) position.
+- **Helping Hand:** Manipulator passive ability.
+When in combat, friends of the Manipulator are more likely to come to their aid.